ramonrabello/opencv-android/README.md

 # opencv-android
-Project that bundles the OpenCV4Android to distribute it as an .aar library to be used via Gradle without the need to download the OpenCV Manager app on user's device.
+Project that bundles the [OpenCV for Android](https://opencv.org/releases.html) to be used via Gradle without the need to download the OpenCV Manager app on user's device.

 # Usage